- New Employee

 Hello Team,

-I’m very pleased to announce that Nancy Newton will be joining our Human Resources Department here at Willowbury Industries on January 2, 2021.
-Nancy will be reporting to Janice Dickson and occupying the desk right outside of Janice’s office.
+I am thrilled to announce that Nancy Newton will be joining our Human Resources Department at Willowbury Industries on January 2, 2026.
+Nancy will report to Janice Dickson and will be seated right outside of Janice’s office.

-As the new H.R.
-Assistant, Nancy’s responsibilities will include handling our organization’s daily administrative duties.
-This will include recruitment, record maintenance, and payroll processing.
-She will also be your point of contact should you have any questions about your health or disability insurance plans.
+As the new HR Assistant, Nancy’s responsibilities will include managing our organization’s daily administrative tasks, which encompass recruitment, record maintenance, and payroll processing.
+She will also be your primary contact for any inquiries regarding health or disability insurance plans.

-While Nancy tells us she’s excited to be back in her hometown and near family, she will miss the rodeo.
-That’s because when Nancy lived in Texas, she became quite a rodeo buff.
-So much so, she decided to try it herself.
-She’s competed in more than 20 rodeos and has won several awards for tie-down calf roping.
+While Nancy is excited to be back in her hometown, she will miss the rodeo scene.
+During her time in Texas, she became quite passionate about rodeo events and even competed in over 20 rodeos, earning several awards in tie-down calf roping.

-Please say hello to Nancy if you see her in the office and join us for a Friday pizza lunch in the cafeteria to welcome her.
+Please take a moment to say hello to Nancy when you see her in the office, and join us for a Friday pizza lunch in the cafeteria to welcome her.

 Sincerely,